aler9/raspberry-make/README.md

 ## Installation and usage

 1. Install dependencies:
+   * docker
-   * Docker
+   * makefile
-   * Makefile
+   * curl

-2. Create an empty folder, download Makefile and example configuration:
+2. Download raspberry-make and sample configuration:
    ```
    curl -L https://github.com/gswly/raspberry-make/tarball/master | tar zxvf - --strip-components=1
    rm README.md LICENSE
    ```
-   Please note that only the Makefile is mandatory and should not be changed, other files are examples and can be changed or deleted.

-3. Edit `config` to suit your needs.

-4. Edit `00base/playbook.yml`, `01apt/playbook.yml`, `02ssh/playbook.yml` to suit your needs.
+3. Edit `config` to suit your needs, edit `00base/playbook.yml`, `01apt/playbook.yml`, `02ssh/playbook.yml` to suit your needs.
 These files are Ansible playbooks, whose format is documented [here](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html).
 It is possible to create as many folders as needed, each with a `playbook.yml` file.
 Folders are opened in alphabetical order, and rules are executed sequentially.

 5. Launch:
    ```
-   make
+   make -f rpimake.Makefile
    ```
    the resulting image will be available in `build/output.img`.